Kush17x/Gender-Age-Detection/README.txt

-# Gender-Age-Detection
+Gender-Age-Detection

 NOTE--- This GitHub Repository does not contain all the files needed to sucessfully run the code.
 There are two more files that are needed but they were too large.
+So here's a link to a google drive folder that has everything you need to work it: https://drive.google.com/drive/folders/1Vzu7fQq0pEUv6Lec92KRmbKqEQGkKqGi?usp=sharing

 Just a basic code using OpenCV & Python that will detect faces and assign the face with a gender and age.